TrudeEH/web/content/notes/ready/c-language.md

 ## Command-Line Arguments

 - `argc` is the number of arguments in `argv`.
-- `argv[0]` is the name of the program, all others are the user arguments.
+- `argv[0]` is the name of the program, all others are the user arguments (the entire command used to initialize the program is stored).

 ```C
 int main(int argc, char argv[]) {